What Your Website Should Look Like in 2020

 5 Website Trends that will Takeover by 2020

 Long gone are the days when we had to sit down at a desktop computer to access the internet.
-With new and impressive mobile technology (smart phones, iPads, wearable technology, etc) hitting the market regularly, consumers have access to the internet anywhere, anytime.
+With new and impressive mobile technology (smartphones, iPads, wearable tech, etc) hitting the market regularly, consumers have access to the internet anywhere, anytime.
 As mobile internet usage has been steadily increasing over the years while desktop declines, most companies recognize the NEED for a responsive website.
 Now that over 60% of web traffic is coming from mobile devices, many industry leaders are opting for mobile-first design over responsive.

 Mobile-first design takes your site beyond simply working on mobile devices to offer a truly tailored mobile experience.
 By 2020, there will be no place for websites that are not catering to their mobile audience.